Infant and Toddler Intervention

 Services are based on the child and family´s needs and priorities.
 Parents are essential team members in the decision-making process of identifying services for their family.
 Core services at no cost to the family include service coordination and Early Childhood Special Education and related services (i.e. occupational therapy, physical therapy, speech services).
 Additional services, which depend on the child and family´s specific needs, may include:

 - Family training, counseling, and home visits

 - Nursing services

 - Other – this list is not exhaustive

 If you have concerns about a child´s development, talk to the child´s health care provider, call 1–866–693–4769 or use the MN Help Me Grow online referral form to talk with an early childhood specialist.

-Visit the MN Parents Know web site for additional information on MN Help Me Grow: Infant and Toddler Intervention Services.
+Visit the Help Me Grow web site for additional information on MN Help Me Grow: Infant and Toddler Intervention Services.